kyma-project/test-infra/development/tools/cmd/githubstats/README.md

 }
 ```

-This tool is executed periodically on kyma-workload cluster.
+This tool is executed periodically on the `kyma-workload` cluster.
-The output is grabbed by StackDriver export (filter is set to "GithubStatsReport" keyword).
+The output is grabbed by a StackDriver export (the filter is set to the "GithubStatsReport" keyword).
-JSON object is saved as set of columns in BigQuery database.
+JSON object is saved as a set of columns in the BigQuery database.
-Report can be previewed here: https://datastudio.google.com/s/jlYzET3duNo (access restricted to Kyma developers)
+The report preview is available [here](https://datastudio.google.com/s/jlYzET3duNo) (the access is restricted to the Kyma developers).

 ## Usage